Top 5 Things to do in Australia

 Australia is one of the most popular countries in the entire world when it comes to tourism.
 Its vast, changing landscape, beautiful sights, and modern cities are among the factors that combine to make it such a holiday hotspot.

-It is easy when heading to the country to get lost in the sheer size of the place, and many a tourist has headed to Australia and missed much of what they wanted to see after taking too long coming to terms with its epic scale.
+It is easy when heading to the country to get lost in the sheer size of the place, and many a tourist has headed to Australia and missed much of what they wanted to see after taking too long to come to terms with its epic scale.

 What you need then, when heading Down Under, is a plan of action.
 We looked at the top five things to do when you head to Australia.